 If you want to stick with Unity, you have to move forward with them constantly.
 (Or stick with LTS version, but new features are usually deal breaker since Unity was too incomplete to commit a version freeze throughout the project's life.
 I like that my project is becoming better overtime and my design has moved from monolithic to a more ready for change (agile) design.
 But as a result I have lose so much time too.
 All my subversions gone, my personal toolbox all became UPM.

 But Unreal is definitely more suitable for professional in this regard because it is relatively more stable, professionals may not want to always catch up and maintain the project to latest tech but rather just have to ship in time.
+You can freeze the engine and evolve it yourself by editing the source code if you really want a complete control, which is a corporate-thing to do.

 Unity is now getting modern that they adopted NPM-like approach, called Unity Package Manager (UPM).
 (They like to attach U to everything, now there's also UXML and UCSS)